 Construction commercial awareness interview questions & tips

-- why commercial awareness is important in construction
+- the reasons why commercial awareness is important in construction

 - a definition of commercial awareness in construction